-Preparing a Chromebook for a kid is easier than you think, here's how.
+Preparing a Chromebook for a kid is easier than you think.
+Here's how!

 If your child is available during setup, they can click Next.

 After clicking next, you and your child will be greeted by the Explore screen.
-This helps to introduce your child to their Chromebook account and the features it has.
-While Chromebooks are inherently very secure devices, we do have 6 tips for making your child's Chromebook even more secure because you can never be too careful when it comes to a kids and online safety.
+This helps to introduce your child to their Chromebook account and its features.
+While Chromebooks are inherently very secure devices, we do have 6 tips for making your child's Chromebook even more secure because you can never be too careful when it comes to kids and online safety.

 All of these parental monitoring benefits fit right in with the other useful account tools that help you to keep your child's Google account as safe as possible.
 Google's Family Link has some excellent features for Chromebooks specifically.
 So, whether your child will be using their account on a Chromebook for school or fun — hopefully, both — then you can feel good knowing that it's secure.